yusronhanan/electron-vue-mailbox/README.md

 You can run it using 'npm start' or just install the 'Mailbox Setup.exe' on your windows.

-You need to run the server too which I build it using express.js and epsitec-imap-simple for fetch the email (subject, from, and date), here : https://github.com/yusronhanan/express-imap
 ## Project setup
 ```
 npm install